dmbarbour/glas/docs/GlasNamespaces.md

 * translation `t:(TL, Body)` - translates Body's view of the current environment through TL.
 Of semantic relevance, TL controls dictionary keys if the environment is reified in Body.
 * env binding - when applied `(b:(Prefix,Body), Arg)`, binds Arg to Prefix context of evaluating Body.

 * annotations `a:(Anno, Target)` - Semantically inert: logically evaluates as Target.
-In practice, we evaluate Anno to an abstract Annotation in context of compiler-provided Annotation constructors - by convention `%an.name` or `(%an.constructor, Args)`.
-We then use this Annotation to guide instrumentation, optimization, or validation of Target.
+In practice, we evaluate Anno to an abstract Annotation using compiler-provided Annotation constructors - by convention `%an.name` or `(%an.ctor Args)`.
+We then use this Annotation to guide instrumentation, optimization, or verification of Target.
 * data `d:Data` - evaluates to itself
 * ifdef `c:(Name, (Then, Else))` - evaluates to Then if Name is defined in current environment, otherwise Else.
-* fixpoint - built-in fixpoint combinator for convenient expression and efficient evaluation of recursive definitions
+* fixpoint - built-in fixpoint for convenient expression and efficient evaluation

 ### Translation